cassowarii/ld42/levelformat.md

 I also want to add maybe '\*' for 'anything' and '\_' for 'must be blank'.

 **'text'**, which is optional, and contains some text to be displayed on the level.

+**'congration'**, which is also optional, and contains text to be displayed when the level is completed.